blegat/LowRankOpt.jl/README.md

 ### Low-rank constraints

-If you $A_j$ matrices have a custom structure that you would like the solver to exploit to speed up computation, specify them with the sets `LowRankOpt.SetDotProducts` or `LRO.LinearCombinationInSet`.
+If your $A_j$ matrices have a custom structure that you would like the solver to exploit to speed up computation, specify them with the sets `LowRankOpt.SetDotProducts` or `LRO.LinearCombinationInSet`.
-For you model to also work with other solver not supporting these low-rank constraints, add the bridges defined in this package.
+For you model to also work with other solvers not supporting these low-rank constraints, add the bridges defined in this package.
 ```julia
 LowRankOpt.add_all_bridges(model, Float64)